THINGS CHANGE by Ramon "King Tito Love" Cruz

 “If you was the type of kid who didn’t come outside and knew how to fight ... or wasn't stuck in a gang ... you got picked on.”

 LeVar “Var” Lawrence was born and raised in Fort Greene, Brooklyn.
 While other children were out playing, Var spent countless hours inside nurturing a love of drawing.
 A lifelong love of visual arts was born.
 An active family man, Var is kept going by his children; Shaequan Lawrence, LeVon Lawrence, Lequan Lawrence, Lequasiah Lawrence, Leshea Lawrence, Varnaeshiah Lawrence, and LeVar Lawrence.
-In his spare time Var practices digital art and speaks to children in the city about gun violence.
-He one day hopes to walk again.
+Today, Var is OPEN DOORS digital designer.

 "Just because you're in a wheelchair doesn't mean your life stops."